nlip-project/.github/docs/README.md

 ## Contributing

-We welcome contributions to the spec and implementations!
+We welcome contributions to reference implementations and use-cases of NLIP.
 You can:

-- File issues and pull requests
+- Provide us pointers to new implementations and use-cases of NLIP
-- Propose new extensions (see `/proposals/`)
+- Propose any modifications to future revisions of NLIP (see `/proposals/`)

 Please see [Contributing Guidelines](CONTRIBUTING?id=contributing-to-nlip) and [Code of Conduct](CODE_OF_CONDUCT?id=code-of-conduct).

+## Reference Implementations and Use Cases

 ## Governance